Tampa Eviction Process: Hillsborough County Step-by-Step

 Can I handle a Tampa eviction without a lawyer?

 The question is whether you should.
-For a clean non-payment eviction—tenant owes rent, hasn't responded, no complications—you can handle it yourself for $185 plus process server costs.
+For a clean non-payment eviction—tenant owes rent, hasn't responded, no complications—doing it yourself is realistic.
 But if the tenant contests, raises defenses, or the case involves lease violations, hire an attorney.
 A $699 flat fee for an uncontested eviction is cheaper than a dismissed case and a second round of filing fees.

 Bay Area Legal Services provides free legal information for landlord-tenant matters in Hillsborough County.
 They can't represent you in an eviction you're filing, but they're a solid resource for understanding your obligations.
 Reach them at (800) 625-2257, Monday through Friday.